 Applications will be considered in the area of confinement and transport in plasmas.
-This area covers plasma turbulence, energy, particle, momentum and radiation transport in the core of the plasma and theory based transport modeling.
-The work of interest includes work in support of tokamak as well as non-tokamak innovative concepts.
-Topics of interest include among others, electromagnetic effects on turbulence, shear flow generation and its impacts on transport, and understanding of the role of collisions in turbulent plasmas.
-Both analytical and computational work is of interest.
-Basic work in support of the Scientific Discovery through Advanced Computing initiative that involves the development of large-scale codes to explore turbulence will also be considered.
+This area covers energy, particle, momentum and radiation transport in the core of the plasma including the effects of turbulence, collisions and energetic particles, and theory-based transport modeling.
+Work in support of tokamak as well as non-tokamak innovative concepts will be considered.
+Topics of special interest include electromagnetic effects on turbulence, electron thermal transport, large-scale and zonal flows, multi-scale effects on transport, turbulence suppression and transport barrier dynamics, and understanding of the role of collisions in turbulent plasmas.
+Both analytical and computational work are of interest.
+Basic work in support of the Scientific Discovery through Advanced Computing (SciDAC) initiative will also be considered.